News from our Core Contributors in July

 Two circular portraits of Tammie Lister and Jessica Lyschik overlaid on the WordPress 6.8 development cycle page, with a stylized purple Gutenberg background.

-News from our Core Contributors in June
+News from our core contributors in August

 Read more